Fetch.ai (FET) Price Tops $0.51 on Exchanges

 According to CryptoCompare, “Fetch.AI is a decentralized digital world in which useful economic activity can take place.
 This activity is performed by digital entities called Autonomous Economic Agents (AEAs).
 AEAs can work alone, together, serially or in parallel, and they can represent humans, services, themselves, data and more.
 AEAs connect to the world through our Open Economic Framework (OEF) which acts as an agent’s senses.
 The OEF presents a highly tailored world to each individual agent, one that is adapted specifically for it.
 Underpinning this is the Fetch Smart Ledger which provides the network’s integrity and delivers consensus through useful proof of work.
 Fetch are developing the OEF and Smart Ledger to enable everyone to develop agents. “

-It is usually not possible to purchase alternative cryptocurrencies such as Fetch.ai directly using U.S. dollars.
-Investors seeking to trade Fetch.ai should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Fetch.ai using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Fetch.ai directly using US dollars.
+Investors seeking to acquire Fetch.ai should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Fetch.ai using one of the aforementioned exchanges.

 Receive News & Updates for Fetch.ai Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Fetch.ai and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.